robtaylor/VACASK/README.md

 ![cask](./cask.png)

 # About VACASK
 VACASK (Verilog-A Circuit Analysis Kernel) is an analog circuit simulator.
-VACASK uses the [OpenVAF Verilog-A compiler](https://github.com/pascalkuthe/OpenVAF) for building the device models as shared libraries.
+VACASK uses the [OpenVAF-reloaded Verilog-A compiler](https://github.com/arpadbuermen/OpenVAF) for building the device models as shared libraries.
 The compiled device models are loaded by the simulator on demand at runtime.
 The simulator communicates with the models via the [OSDI API](https://openvaf.semimod.de/docs/details/osdi/).
+Currently OSDI API 0.4 is used which is supported only by OpenVAF-reloaded.
 Of course, you can also create device models using VACASK's APIs in C++ and link them statically with the simulator.

 VACASK is not SPICE (although one could write a SPICE-compatible netlist parser for it with little effort).
 SPICE3 is more than 30 years old, written in C, and the code is hard to maintain.
 In some respect SPICE looks more like a proof of concept one writes before building the real thing.
 The way circuit equations are handled in SPICE makes it hard to extend the simulator with new algorithms.
 VACASK's goal is to be better than SPICE, not only in terms of what it offers, but also in terms of extensibility and ease of maintenance.